Harlequin Cabbage Bug: Another Form of Stink Bug

-The Harlequin Cabbage bug is the common name of a bug that sucks the juices from Brassica plants and other garden plants.
-Popular Brassica plants include Cabbage, Broccoli, Kale, Cauliflower and Kol Rabi.
+The Harlequin Cabbage Bug (Murgantia histrionica) is the common name of a bug that sucks the juices from Brassica plants and other garden plants.
+Popular Brassica plants include cabbage, broccoli, kale, cauliflower and kol rabi.
 These plants all belong to the mustard family.

-If you have never seen a Harlequin Cabbage Bug then simply plant a cabbage or other Brassica plant.
+If you have never seen a Harlequin Cabbage Bug, then simply plant a cabbage or another Brassica plant.
 Before long you will have many of the cute-little-devils.
 This is what science refers to as a true bug.
 A true bug goes through three stages of life.
 The life cycle of the Harlequin Bug begins as an egg.
-It hatches into a nymph and then develops into an adult.
-Three life stages – Egg, Nymph, Adult.
+It hatches into a nymph and then develops into an adult (three life stages—egg, nymph, adult).

 The eggs of the Harlequin bug look like a double roll of sushi.
 They are almost laid in perfect rows and usually up to 12 eggs.
 If you spot Harlequin bugs in your garden, the eggs are easy to find.
 Simply look on the underside of the leaves of the plant on which you found the bugs.
 There you will more than likely find the eggs.
 You can remove the eggs by gently scraping them off the leaf.
 It is just as simple to remove the portion of leaf they are on as well.
 Depending on temperature variations the eggs can hatch in as little as 3–4 days or they may take up to 29–33 days to hatch.

-Nymph typically take four weeks and sometimes as long as nine weeks to mature before mating and laying eggs.
+Nymphs typically take four weeks (and sometimes as long as nine weeks) to mature before mating and laying eggs.
 When I first noticed these bugs in the garden, I thought that we had an odd species of ladybug.
 These were simply nymphs.
-They are about the size of a full grown lady bug, but their coloration is quite striking.
-Very distinct coloration of red and black with four very uniform black squares on their back.
+They are about the size of a full grown ladybug, but their coloration is quite striking—a very distinct coloration of red and black with four very uniform black squares on their back.
 The nymphs molt up to five times before they become adults and each molting morphs the color and pattern of the nymph into a closer and closer duplicate of the adult patterns.
 I personally find these bugs to be quite beautiful.
-I do not delude myself into accepting them for more than the pests that they are.
-Adults are about ½ -3/4 of an inch long.
+But I do not delude myself into accepting them for more than the pests that they are.
+Adults are about 1/2 to 3/4 of an inch long.

 I would like to express that while I encourage organic methods of pest control, commercial Brassica farms could be entirely wiped out without the use of chemicals to control these pests.
 This is important, not because I am endorsing pesticides, but because I wish to point out that, in grocery stores, organic food is usually higher in price, than non-organic food.
 That price reflects that work that it takes to grow presentable vegetables under organic conditions.